 Choosing where to stay in Amsterdam as a first-time visitor can be overwhelming, mainly because the accommodation options are plentiful and among the most exciting in Europe!
 While having too many options isn’t necessarily a bad thing, it is worth doing your research beforehand to make the right decision for you.

-We will cover off all types of Amsterdam accommodation options from Hostels to luxury Amsterdam hotels as well as how to decide where to stay in Amsterdam, the best Amsterdam hotels, best places in Amsterdam to visit, the best places to stay in Amsterdam, hotels near Amsterdam attractions, Amsterdam neighborhood guide and many more
+Wondering where is the best place to stay in Amsterdam?
+We will cover all types of Amsterdam accommodation options from hostels to luxury Amsterdam hotels as well as how to decide where to stay in Amsterdam 2024, the best Amsterdam hotels, the best places in Amsterdam to visit, the best places to stay Amsterdam, hotels near Amsterdam attractions, Amsterdam neighbourhood guide and many more.

-Whether you like hostels or campsites, converted old canal houses or houseboats, quirky boutique B&Bs or luxurious apartments, Amsterdam offers it all catering for every type of traveller and budget.
+Whether you like hostels, campsites, houseboats, quirky boutique B&Bs, luxurious apartments, or want to stay in a converted old 17th-century canal house, Amsterdam offers it all catering for every type of traveller and budget.
 To help you make a start on your search, here are our recommendations for where to stay in the Dutch capital.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.